 Whilst there are several medical education research collaboratives, they mostly consist of seasoned researchers, with proven track records and long term or permanent positions.
 There is no group aimed at junior doctors and trainees who may consider the world of medical education research daunting or impenetrable.

-We would like to bring together junior doctors from across the country to consider projects that would be suited to this type of model and we are inviting you to be a part of establishing this new collaborative.
+We aim to bring together junior doctors from across the country to undertake projects suited to this type of model and we are inviting you to be a part of our exciting new collaborative.

 Clinical Fellow in Medical Education & Registrar in General Surgery